 Patients with stage IV rectal cancer may be offered resection of the tumor, radiation and/or chemotherapy.
 Some patients may be candidates for surgical management of cancer that has spread to other nearby organs (i.e. liver, ovaries).
 Most of these treatments are to alleviate symptoms, but are not considered curable.

-Therapy for patients with advanced disease includes a combination of fluorouracil, leucovorin, and irinotecan (CPT-11 or Camptosar) or oxaliplatin (Eloxitin).
+Therapy for patients with advanced disease includes a combination of fluorouracil, leucovorin, irinotecan, oxaliplatin, regorafenib, bevacizumab, ziv-aflibercept, panitumumab and cetuximab.
 Regimens incorporating irinotecan or oxaliplatin were found to be more effective than fluorouracil and leucovorin alone in these patients.

-Bevacizumab (Avastin) is a type of treatment called anti-angiogenic therapy.
+Bevacizumab and ziv-aflibercept are types of anti-angiogenic therapy, which works by blocking vascular endothelial growth factor receptor (VGEF).
 Tumors need nutrients to survive and are able to get these nutrients by growing new blood vessels.
 This medication works by attacking the new blood vessels the tumor has formed -- in other words, by cutting off its food source.
-Bevacizumab is used in combination with chemotherapy.
+These agents may be used in combination with chemotherapy.

 Once a patient has completed chemotherapy, he or she must be followed closely for recurrence.
-The guidelines for follow-up surveillance, written by the National Comprehensive Cancer Network, are: physical exam (including digital rectal exam) every 3 months for 2 years, then every 6 months for 3 years; CEA level checked (if elevated at diagnosis) every 3 months for 2 years, then every 6 months for 3 years; and colonoscopy in 1 year, with a repeat in 1 year if abnormal, or every 2-3 years if no polyps are found.
-There is not enough evidence to support or refute the use of chest x-ray or CT scan for surveillance at this time, so this varies from physician to physician and is more likely used in higher risk cases.
+The guidelines for follow-up surveillance, written by the National Comprehensive Cancer Network (NCCN), are: physical exam (including digital rectal exam) every 3 months for 2 years, then every 6 months for 3 years; CEA level checked (if elevated at diagnosis) every 3 months for 2 years, then every 6 months for 3 years; and colonoscopy in 1 year, with a repeat in 1 year if abnormal, or every 2-3 years if no polyps are found.
+CT scan of the chest, abdomen and pelvis are recommended annually for patients who have a high risk of colon cancer recurrence.

 Clinical trials have played and continue to play an important role in the treatment of colorectal cancer.
 In the past 20 years, considerable improvements have been made in colorectal cancer therapy, with overall survival rates increasing from 45 to 75 percent.
 The treatments we have today were refined through clinical trials, and many new avenues continue to be explored.
 Talk with your physician about current clinical trials for rectal cancer available in your area.